Tajuddin Abdul Rahman: Controversies and issues

 On 24 May 2021, a head-on collision between LRT No.240 and No.181 involving 213 passengers occurred between the KLCC and Kampung Baru stations.
 Out of 67 who were brought to Hospital Kuala Lumpur, 6 were in critical condition; 16 in semi-critical condition while 42 were non-critical.
 Tajuddin conducted a controversial press conference on the next day in his capacity as Prasarana Chairman to address the situation.
 While introducing the key people there, he refer to the woman to the left of him as 'Cantik molek'.
 He is also seen visibly unprepared to present most of the facts in regards to the incident.
 When asked about the situation in the tunnel, he said, "Normal... only the two cars are together... they kissed each other..."
 And then, he appeared to laugh at his "joke".
 To a question on keeping passengers safe from COVID-19 while being treated at the hospital, Tajuddin hit back at a foreign correspondent who asked this question by telling her: “You don’t make assumptions, all kinds of assumptions,”.
 He also asked the reporter where she was from, twice.
 When the reply came, he said, "China.
 No wonder lah."
 He also failed to wear a face mask during the press conference and was fined RM1,500 for flouting the standard operating procedure (SOP) of Movement Control Order (MCO) by the police.
 Former Prime Minister Najib Razak said that Tajuddin admitted his mistake in the press conference, and said that Tajuddin would resign on a date to be determined by UMNO.
 Meanwhile a petition for Tajuddin’s resignation gets 100,000 signatures in less than 24 hours.
 He was later sacked by the MOF with immediate effect on 26 May 2021.
 He responded to his sacking with the following controversial remark: "Want to terminate, terminate then.
 What is the issue?
 What is the matter?
 Want to terminate, terminate lah.
 Thank you lah.
 I can do other work".

 During the train disastrous incident, a video of a luxury mansion, dubbed as a 'palace' owned by Tajuddin at the elite Bukit Damansara, has been viral in the social media.
 On 28 May 2021, a day aftermath, Tajuddin was arrested and released on conditional bail by the Malaysian Anti-Corruption Commission (MACC) regarding two charges of abuse of power over his son-in-law's Prasarana appointment.

-On 20 July 2022, he uttered an offensive Malaysia vulgar word "p*kimak" during the debate on Anti-Sexual Harassment bill in Parliament, targeting at various opposition female lawmakers.
+On 20 July 2022, he uttered an offensive Malaysia vulgar word "pukimak" during the debate on Anti-Sexual Harassment bill in Parliament, targeting at various opposition female lawmakers.
 He was given a warning by the speaker for that.